 operation.
 The Status Code field is shown in Figure 9-137 (Status Code field format).
 The values of the

 Status Code field are defined in Table 9-78 (Status codes).
+A Status Code value is used in a response Management frame when the condition described by that status code is met and a Status Code value is not used in a response Management frame when the condition described by that status code is not met.

 Table 9-78—Status codes (continued)